Daniel Gugel Purse Sr.: Life and career

 Purse was born on November 14, 1839, in Savannah, Georgia, to Thomas Pilkington Purse, a Virginia native, and Eliza Jane Gugel, of Savannah.

 He graduated academically from Oxford College of Emory University in Atlanta and commercially from Duff's Business Institute in Pittsburgh, Pennsylvania.
 He "taught school, read law a short time," before beginning a commercial life in Savannah.

 Purse's most noted achievements are the development of Tybee Island, from largely a desert into a popular summer resort, and the construction of the Tybee Railroad over large sections of salt marsh.
 He was also extensively engaged in rice planting.

 In 1865, Purse married Laura Ashby, with whom he had seven known children.
 They were: Marshall Ashby (born 1867; became a noted doctor in Atlanta), Daniel Gugel Jr. (1869), Thomas (1874), Henry (1878), Charles (1880) and Clayton (1882).
 The seventh died in infancy in 1885.
 Henry died of pneumonia in his second year as a cadet in the United States Naval Academy.

 After the Civil War, in 1866, he went into business with Daniel Remshart Thomas (1843–1915), a fellow Savannahian.
-Three years later, the two men built a duplex, now known as the Thomas-Purse Duplex, in Savannah's Monterey Square.
+Three years later, the two men built a duplex on Taylor Street in Savannah, now known as the Thomas-Purse Duplex, in Monterey Square.
 The western half is now known as the Thomas-Levy House, with Purse owning number 14 next door.

 He was a prominent member of Savannah's St. John's Episcopal Church, and was a Freemason.